Alamao4523/CERBERUS-AGI/README.md

 2️⃣ Automation Modes

 🛠️ Manual Mode

 🧠 AI Mode

-🌉 AI Integration — Giving AI “Eyes & Hands”
+# 🌉 AI Integration — Giving AI “Eyes & Hands”

 CERBERUS acts as a kinetic bridge 🌉 between iOS and AI systems.

-It can:

-👁️ Read the screen (OCR)

-🚀 Launch apps

-🖐️ Tap, swipe & gesture

-⚙️ Execute shortcuts

-🧱 Run persistently in background
+With a key difference from other tools, it will do it exactly as a human.

+Current Capabalities:
+> 1.  🚀🤖 **Launch Apps**
+> 2.  👁️👁️ **Read/Interact with the screen natively (OCR) + Ability to AI to see/interact with screen content**
+> 3.  🖐️🖐️ **Tap, swipe & gesture...
+All actions are IDENTICAL to human behaviour**
+> 4.  ⚙️🚀 **Execute IOS Shortcuts** (Support for the native IOS Shortcuts App)
+> 5.  🧱💓 **Run persistently in background** (No app crashes never.
+If it does crash, it will AutoHeal.)

+And many more to come...

-This allows AI models like GPT-4o Vision / Gemini / Claude to transform natural language intent into real physical iOS actions.
+🌉 This effectively bridges AI reasoning models such as GPT-4o Vision, Gemini, and Claude with iOS, allowing natural language intent to be executed as real physical actions on the device.

 👔💼 Your iPhone or iPad becomes an autonomous digital worker.